Dove soap maker Unilever signals pursuit of GSK consumer arm; shares fall | Business

 It said on Saturday Unilever's proposal "fundamentally undervalued" the consumer business, adding that it would stick to its plan of listing the division this year.
 "Initial feedback on the deal from investors over the weekend has been almost uniformly negative," Jefferies analysts said in a note.

-Unilever signalled on Monday it would pursue a deal for GSK's consumer healthcare arm, calling it a "strong strategic fit", but its shares fell more than 8%, highlighting investors' doubts about its 50-billion-pound ($68.4 billion) offer.
-GlaxoSmithKline confirmed over the weekend that it had rejected nL1N2TV079 three bids from the Dove and Lifebuoy soaps maker for the business, which is home to brands such as Sensodyne toothpaste, Emergen-C vitamin supplement and Panadol painkiller.
+Unilever signalled on Monday it would pursue a deal for GSK's consumer business, calling it a "strong strategic fit", but Unilever shares slid more than 8%, highlighting investors' doubts about its 50-billion-pound ($68.4 billion) offer.
+GlaxoSmithKline confirmed over the weekend that it had rejected nL1N2TV079 three bids from the Dove soap maker for the consumer healthcare business, which is home to brands such as Sensodyne toothpaste, Emergen-C vitamin supplement and Panadol painkiller.

 GSK, led by Emma Walmsley, has hired Goldman Sachs and Citigroup to review Unilever's approach but it will not engage in talks unless Unilever bumps up its offer, sources familiar with the matter said.
 GSK's shares jumped 6% to their highest level since May 2020.
 It said on Saturday Unilever's proposal "fundamentally undervalued" the consumer business, adding that it would stick to its plan of listing the division this year.